The natural tendency for open air spaces such as the alveoli to collapse is countered by the following:

 Pneumonia may cause cough, dyspnea, and pleuritic pain.
 Pleuritic pain may also be due to the disorder that caused atelectasis (eg, chest trauma, surgery).

 Signs are often absent.
 Decreased breath sounds in the region of atelectasis and possibly dullness to percussion and decreased chest excursion are detectable if the area of atelectasis is large.
+Often it is discovered only on chest imaging (eg, x-ray or CT).

 Atelectasis should be suspected in patients who have any unexplained respiratory symptoms and who have risk factors, particularly recent major surgery.
 Atelectasis that is clinically significant (eg, that causes symptoms, increases risk of complications, or meaningfully affects pulmonary function) is generally visible on chest x-ray; findings can include lung opacification and/or loss of lung volume.

 Evidence for the efficacy of most treatments for atelectasis is weak or absent.
 Nonetheless, commonly recommended measures include chest physiotherapy Chest Physiotherapy Chest physiotherapy consists of external mechanical maneuvers, such as chest percussion, postural drainage, and vibration, to augment mobilization and clearance of airway secretions.
 It is indicated... read more to help maintain ventilation and clearance of secretions, and encouragement of lung expansion techniques such as directed cough, deep breathing exercises, and use of an incentive spirometer.
+In ambulatory patients, exercise (eg, walking) is a desirable way to promote deep breathing.

 For patients who are not intubated and do not have excessive secretions, continuous positive airway pressure may help.
 For patients who are intubated and mechanically ventilated Overview of Mechanical Ventilation Mechanical ventilation can be Noninvasive, involving various types of face masks Invasive, involving endotracheal intubation Selection and use of appropriate techniques require an understanding... read more , positive end-expiratory pressure and/or higher tidal volume ventilation may help.